GuenterQuast/mPIXdaq/README.md

 The chosen readout mode is *PX_TPXMODE_TOT*, where "ToT" means "time over threshold".
-This quantity shows good proportionality to the deposited energy ath high signal values, but shows a strong non-linear behavior for small signals near the detection threshold of the miniPIX.
+This quantity shows good proportionality to the deposited energy ath high signal values, but a strong non-linear behavior for small signals near the detection threshold of the miniPIX.
 Calibration constants are stored on the miniPIX device for each pixel, which are used to provide deposited energies